Canon 1300D vs Fujifilm X-A1

 |Fujifilm X-E1« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Fujifilm X-E1|

 Both the 1300D and the X-A1 have been discontinued, but can regularly be found used on eBay.
 The X-A1 was replaced by the Fujifilm X-A2, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 1300D vs Fujifilm X-A1